- Accessible parking

 - Family restrooms: Family restrooms are available on all floors except the basement, in the northeast section.

 - Restrooms with accessible stalls: 14 - Public restrooms with accessible stalls can be found in the northeast section on every floor.

 The State Capitol tours are wheelchair accessible except for the Quadriga (golden horses) level.
 There are 63 steps on a tight metal staircase to reach the Quadriga.
 Tours visit this level only from April through October.
-In 2017, due to continuing construction, the Quadriga is temporarily unavailable.

 Two wheelchairs are available at the Capitol Information and Tour Center for visitor use in the State Capitol only.
 Wheelchairs are available on a first-come, first-served basis.

 Bariatric seats are located in each of the committee rooms.

 For visitors who are blind or have low vision

 - Tactile potential: Most features of the Capitol, besides paintings, can be touched — e.g. woodwork, marble, furniture, busts.

 - Audio description available: Explore more than 20 monuments and memorials on the Capitol grounds in person or at home.
 The 90-minute History on the Spot audio tour has information about the memorials and the artists.